firstresponse502/My-Data-Projects/README.md

 SEEK Job Market Dataset (Python, Pandas, NumPy, Matplotlib, Seaborn)

 Description: This significant project played a crucial role in enhancing my data analytics skills during my final year of studies in the Master of Information Technology program.
 Working with a substantial dataset of over 300k samples from SEEK Job Market, I applied various Python libraries for tasks such as connecting to data, describing the data, cleaning the data, understanding the data, analyzing the data, and visualizing the data.
 The skills acquired during this project include proficiency in Python, Pandas, NumPy, Matplotlib, and Seaborn.

+Company Employee Dataset ( MS Excel )

+Description: This project aimed at cleaning, analyzing and visualizing data of employees from an organization which is based in India and Newzealand.
+After performing more than 25 operations on data I have enhanced my skills in transforming data using Power Query, data analysis using Pivot tables and formulas, and presenting insights using charts.